Poland women's national rugby sevens team

 The Poland women's national rugby sevens team represents Poland in rugby sevens.
 They compete in the Rugby Europe Women's Sevens.

+History

 Poland placed second overall at the 2021 Rugby Europe Women's Sevens Championship Series.
 They helped Kazakhstan prepare for the Olympic qualifiers.

 Poland qualified for the 2022 Rugby World Cup Sevens in Cape Town after winning one of four available spots at the European Qualifiers in Bucharest.
+The team then won the silver medal at the 2023 European Games, qualifying for the final 2024 Summer Olympics play off tournament.

+In 2024, they participated in the World Rugby Sevens Challenger Series; they placed sixth overall in the first round of the series which took place in Dubai.
+They finished fourth at the 2024 Sevens Challenger Series and secured their place at the new SVNS Play-off promotion and relegation competition in Madrid.